Vet Tech Colleges in Michigan

 Michigan State University

-Michigan State University (MSU) offers a CVTEA-accredited bachelor’s of science (BS) program in veterinary technology.
+Michigan State University (MSU) offers a CVTEA-accredited bachelor’s of science (BS) program in veterinary nursing.
 This 120-credit, four-year program includes general education requirements and courses in veterinary technology such as comparative anatomy for veterinary nurses; hospital procedures and communication; applied biochemistry and nutrients for veterinary nurses; small animal nursing; radiology; preventive health care for veterinary nurses; surgical nursing and anesthesia management lab; and more.
-Students then complete 15 credits of clinical clerkship electives in areas such as dermatology, ophthalmology, food animal medicine, oncology, and large animal anesthesia.
+Students then complete 15 credits of clinical clerkship electives in dermatology, ophthalmology, food animal medicine, oncology, and large animal anesthesia.

 Please note that a minimum of 80 verifiable hours of veterinary experience is required to apply to the BS program.
 Additionally, MSU provides a five-semester certificate of completion option in veterinary technology for applicants who wish to earn an associate’s in applied science with a certificate of completion.
 The College also has a partnership with Lansing Community College to offer students an opportunity to complete an associate’s degree if they wish to do so after completing their certificate of completion.